Blue - TryHackMe

 Likely than for the exploit itself, you'll need to check the LHOST value

 The post exploit may be slow.
 Be patient.
 I wasn't.
-Hence why the terminal is a mess here!
+That's why the terminal is a mess here!

 You may setg LHOST 10.x.x.x so you don't have to define this option on every module: it will be globally set (hence the "g")